 Just sometimes we post a story about a hidden historical gem on The Sandstone Ridge.

-Some months ago, we wrote about the curiosity at Peckforton known as 'The Elephant and Castle'; a striking piece of Victorian craftsmanship which was carved from local sandstone in 1859 by Master Stonemason, John Watson, who at that time was working on Peckforton Castle.
+We have previously written about the curiosity at Peckforton known as 'The Elephant and Castle'; a striking piece of Victorian craftsmanship which was carved from local sandstone in 1859 by Master Stonemason, John Watson, who at that time was working on Peckforton Castle.
 CLICK HERE

 Today we share with you another remarkable curiosity, also at Peckforton, and which many of you may not have seen previously — the restored Victorian 'Dovecote', situated just off the Peckforton Castle driveway.